-I am a second-year PhD student under the supervision of Dr. Gordon Bloom.
+I am a second-year PhD candidate under the supervision of Dr. Gordon Bloom.
 My research primarily includes mentoring and leadership in relation to sport coaching.
 On behalf of the ECSEPS 2018 organizing committee and the department of Kinesiology and Physical Education, we look forward to hosting you here in Montreal!

 Hello, my name is Erin Berry and I am head of the ECSEPS communication team.
 I am currently a second-year master’s student studying the inclusion of students with disabilities in physical and health education.
 Looking forward to a great conference!
 Hope to see you there.